Xiaobo-Liu/mp-ps/README.md

 Details on the underlying algorithms can be found in the technical report:

 X. Liu.
-Mixed-Precision Paterson--Stockmeyer Method for Evaluating Polynomials of Matrices, MIMS EPrint, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, December 2023.
+Mixed-precision Paterson–Stockmeyer method for evaluating polynomials of matrices, preprint, https://arxiv.org/abs/2312.17396.

 All codes used for generating the data in the above report are included in this repository.